-OHSU medical students wishing to survey other OHSU medical students may use the class list-servs (to contact members of their individual class), or the MedAll list-serv (to contact all OHSU medical students) to solicit participation as deemed appropriate.
-Students from one class wishing to survey students in a different class (but not the whole student body) should contact one of the class leaders of the target class to send out the request for the survey on their behalf.

-- OHSU medical students may occasionally receive requests from medical (or other) students outside of OHSU to send a survey to members of their class, and may do so using the class list-servs if so desired and if deemed appropriate. - OHSU School of Medicine Dean's Office Administration.
+- OHSU medical students wishing to survey other OHSU medical students may use the class list-servs (to contact members of their individual class), or the MedAll list-serv (to contact all OHSU medical students) to solicit participation as deemed appropriate.
+Students from one class wishing to survey students in a different class (but not the whole student body) should contact one of the class leaders of the target class to send out the request for the survey on their behalf. - OHSU medical students may occasionally receive requests from medical (or other) students outside of OHSU to send a survey to members of their class, and may do so using the class list-servs if so desired and if deemed appropriate. - OHSU School of Medicine Dean's Office Administration.
 The Office of Undergraduate Medical Education will infrequently (approximately two to three times per academic year) send survey requests to OHSU medical students in order to collect important information from students necessary for accreditation and quality assurance purposes regarding the curriculum and MD program as a whole.
 These survey requests will be sent via the Office of UME Sakai site and/or the class or MedAll listservs when appropriate to ensure all students are aware of the request.
-The Dean's Office strongly encourages students to complete surveys in this category as programmatic and procedural decisions are often made using this information. - OHSU faculty wishing to survey OHSU medical students.
-OHSU Faculty wishing to survey OHSU medical students may send their request to the SoM communications team SOM Office of the Dean (somdeansoffice@ohsu.edu) for consideration of the request.
-These requests are only approved on a case-by-case basis.
-OHSU medical students who are contacted by or working with an OHSU faculty member who wishes to send a survey to their fellow classmates may do so using the process described in the first point above. - Non-OHSU faculty, medical students, or other researchers wishing to survey OHSU medical students.
+The Dean's Office strongly encourages students to complete surveys in this category as programmatic and procedural decisions are often made using this information. - OHSU faculty or residents wishing to survey OHSU medical students.
+OHSU medical students who are contacted by or working with an OHSU faculty member who wishes to send a survey to their fellow classmates may do so using the process described in the first point above.
+The Office of UME will not forward requests from faculty or residents to survey medical students. - Non-OHSU faculty, medical students, or other researchers wishing to survey OHSU medical students.
 OHSU Office of Undergraduate Medical Education will never release names and contact information for medical students to outside parties who do not have a need to know this information.
 The Office of Undergraduate Medical Education frequently receives requests to forward surveys to OHSU medical students for a variety of research purposes and these requests are routinely denied. - Association of American Medical Colleges (AAMC) surveys all medical students at various points in their education for quality assurance and program evaluation purposes.
 These survey requests come directly from the AAMC and results are typically de-identified and shared only in aggregate with the OHSU SoM Office of Undergraduate Medical Education.
 The Dean's Office strongly encourages students to complete surveys in this category as programmatic and procedural decisions are often made using this information.